canton-foundation/cips/cprp-resolution.md

 Two reference strategies are defined in the spec:
 - `INSTITUTIONAL_DEFAULT` — parallel mode, strict collision policy, requires DNS or vLEI
 - `PERMISSIVE_DEFAULT` — parallel mode, permissive collision policy, address-book-first

+`INSTITUTIONAL_DEFAULT` does not query the address book first because institutional flows require counterparty identity to be backed by an externally verifiable source (DNS or vLEI) rather than by a local, operator-subjective address book entry.
+The address book may still participate as a lower-weight fallback within the same strategy — this is a matter of resolver position and weight, not exclusion. `PERMISSIVE_DEFAULT` reverses the emphasis for consumer and explorer contexts, where a recognized local label is preferable to showing no name at all.

 ### Composition Engine